 Mai Chau is a northwestern mountainous district in Hoa Binh Province.
 October is the peak tourist month in Mai Chau when the average temperature hovers around 28°C. Although there isn’t much to explore here yet, the peaceful and colorful environment of Mai Chau (home of Thai ethnic groups) is worth visiting in autumn.
 Pu Luong Nature Reserve is good for hiking and if you want to enjoy snow go for Deo Thung Khe.
 Stilt houses are the noteworthy architecture of the Mai Chau district.

-- Other superb attractions include Go Lao Waterfall, Chieu Cave, Thung Ke Pass Flagpole.
+- Other popular attractions include Go Lao Waterfall, Chieu Cave, Thung Ke Pass Flagpole.

 3. Mu Cang Chai